Snowflake

 to_pandas_batches(self, expr, *, params=None, limit=None, **_)

-Execute an Ibis expression and return an iterator of pandas DataFrame
+Execute an Ibis expression and return an iterator of pandas DataFrames.

 Parameters